RoadieHQ/roadie-backstage-plugins/plugins/scaffolder-field-extensions/scaffolder-frontend-module-http-request-field/README.md

               valueSelector: 'count'
               # (Optional) This selects the field in the array to use for the label of each select item.
               labelSelector: 'value'
+              # (Optional) This sets the delimiter used when multiple labels are selected.
+              labelDelimiter: 'value'
 ```

 The configuration above will result in an outgoing request to: `https://my.backstage.com/api/catalog/entity-facets?facet=kind`